 Of course Bush and his fellow GOPers don’t apply their “stuff happens” philosophy when it comes to women’s reproductive health.
 When it comes to anything involving women, no amount of regulation is enough for them.
 Women should be returned to the status they held in the 1950s and early 1960s.
-They should be at home caring for large numbers of children, cooking, cleaning, and generally acting like servants for their husbands.
 What about women who choose not to be married?

 Hey, stuff happens.
 If you can’t get a decent job and you automatically get less pay than your male counterparts, that’s just the way it is.
 Government can’t solve your problems.
 What if you can’t afford to have a child or you were raped or you’re a 12-year-old girl impregnated by her stepfather or father?
 Tough luck.
 You should have the baby and be grateful for what “god” gave you.
 Of course we’ll still call you a slut and a whore if you aren’t married.

 What if you have black or brown skin and people are prejudiced against you?
 What if they even attack you violently because of the color of your skin?
 What if they make you go to separate schools and make you drink out of separate drinking fountains?
 What if they won’t let you vote?

 Except that is what happened.
 Government leaders took action and laws changed.
 Women gained some rights and privileges that had been denied them right up until the 1970s.
 Black people were integrated into schools and “separate but equal” was replaced with equality for all.
 Sure it wasn’t perfect, but to the extent that changes happened, government and laws played important roles.